mitchellthomson/Node-Chat-App/README.md

 Use Content Security Policy (CSP) to mitigate XSS vulnerabilities.

-Implement CSRF tokens to protect against CSRF attacks.

 Enforce strong password policies and implement account lockouts for brute force protection.

-Securely store JWT tokens on the client-side with HttpOnly and Secure flags for cookies.

 Use rate limiting and DoS protection mechanisms to mitigate DoS attacks.